-- (2) In considering what order (if any) should be made, the Court shall consider whether - - (a) where the infringement relates to copyright in a work, whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interests; - (b) where the infringement relates to rights conferred under Part VIII, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests. - (3) Provision shall be made by rules of court as to the service of notice on persons having an interest in the copy or other articles or the recording, as the case may be, and any such person is entitled - - (a) to appear in proceedings for an order under this section; - (b) to appeal against any order made, whether or not he appeared, and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.
+- (2) In considering what order (if any) should be made, the Court shall consider whether. - (a) where the infringement relates to copyright in a work, whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interests; - (b) where the infringement relates to rights conferred under Part VIII, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests. - (3) Provision shall be made by rules of court as to the service of notice on persons having an interest in the copy or other articles or the recording, as the case may be, and any such person is entitled, and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.